maxim-xu/maxim-xu.github.com/_posts/2017-09-12-maine-trip.md

 We cooked the delicious 炸酱面 (noodles with soybean sauce) and it was a treasure.

-We did go hiking around and it was also much fun.
+We did go hiking around in the day and it was also much fun.
 Overall this airbnb experience was extremely wonderful and we unanimously agree that we would do a similar trip to Vermont in the foliage season this year.